-We have made the Investments available in previous offerings and are now making available in this offering up to \$500,000,000.00 worth of Investments, which are our unsecured general debt obligations.
+We have made the Investments available in previous offerings and are now making available in this offering up to \$300,000,000.00 worth of Investments, which are our unsecured general debt obligations.
 We are not a bank, and therefore the Investments are not issued by, and are not obligations of, a bank.
 The Investments are not FDIC or SIPC insured.
 The Investments may be available as investments for individual retirement accounts ("IRAs").
 Individuals who wish to invest in Investments through a self-directed IRA may do so through custodial agreements with Goldstar Trust Company.
 Because IRAs are subject to specific requirements under the Internal Revenue Code, an individual investor should consult with his or her tax advisor before directing a purchase of Investments for his or her IRA.

 The Investments pay a higher interest rate for higher minimum balances maintained, on a threetier level.
 We review, and may adjust, the interest rates paid on our Investments every six months.
 When such a review results in an adjustment to the interest rates paid on our Investments, we revise this Offering Circular, post the revised rates on our website and disclose the revised rates on the semi-annual statements available online to each investor.
 We compound interest on a semiannual basis and, at the investor's election, either reinvest the interest in the investor's account or send it to the investor.
 The Investments are repaid upon demand by the investor.
 For most investors of Demand Investments, money can be invested in or redeemed from an Investment at any time in any increment.
 However, in limited circumstances, we may offer, and an investor may agree, to have their Investment used as security for a specified church loan pursuant to the terms of a separate written agreement executed by both WIF and the investor.
 In those instances, an investor may be prohibited from redeeming such Investment until the church loan is satisfied, or as otherwise agreed by us and the subject church.
 Any Investment used as security for a specified church loan is subject to additional risk factors not otherwise addressed herein.
 Specifically, if the borrowing church defaults in the loan it received from WIF, an Investment that secured such loan may be utilized by WIF to cure such default.
 WIF expects to supplement this Offering Circular with additional information for an investor desiring to acquire Investments under any such arrangement.

 South Carolina law prohibits WIF from offering Investments that are redeemable upon demand to residents in South Carolina.
 Therefore, WIF may only offer and sell to residents of South Carolina, Investments with a 30-day term, which generally, may be redeemed only at the end of the 30-day term.
-See "Description of the Investments" and the South Carolina legend on page vi.
-Term Investments are only available to Investors in the State of South Carolina at this time.
+See "Description of the Investments."